wp-plugins/post-pay-counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
-= 2.507 =
+= 2.508 =
-* Fixed: PRO shortcode wouldn't exclude selected columns in detailed stats.
+* Fixed: PHP warnings when payments consisting of only Bonus would be done.
+* Fixed: (hopefully for real): possible fatal error due to too many redirects on update.
+* Fixed: when selecting a time range, the end time doesn't go to the day after the selected one any more.
+* Tweak: changed text domain to *post-pay-counter* to grant compatibility with WP Language Packs.

-= 2.506 =
+= 2.506/2.507 =
 * Fixed: PRO shortcode wouldn't exclude selected columns in detailed stats.

 = 2.505 =